AbhishekWorld2024/Resume/README.md

 software issues, file detailed and easy to reproduce bug reports, monitor their status until satisfactory resolution.<br>
 -> Responsible for programming, unit testing, user acceptance testing and implementation in a project involving payments.
-Modifying and developing existing programs to fix bugs and<br>
-increase efficiency of the applications.
+Modifying and developing existing programs to fix bugs and increase efficiency of the applications.
 Test plan and Test case preparation.<br>
 -> Participated in the bug review meetings, Update Test Plan as per business requirement and change in functionality of application.<br>